Tag&Tab: Pretraining Data Detection in Large Language Models Using Keyword-Based Membership Inference Attack: Results

-Tag\&Tab outperforms all other attacks in terms of the AUC score, achieving an average improvement in the AUC compared to the other attacks, ranging from 4.1\%-12.1\% for Tag\&Tab K=4.
-The performance of Tag\&Tab K=4 surpasses that of other attacks in terms of the T@F=5\% on LLaMa-7b and LLaMa-13b models.
-However, for most other models, the DC-DPP attack achieves better results, with Tag\&Tab consistently ranking second in performance.
-As the size of the tested LLM increases, the AUC scores of the MIAs also increase due to the model's memorization capacity \cite{carlini2022quantifying}.
-This can be seen in the results obtained for Tag\&Tab which obtained very high AUC scores: (1) 91.4\% on LLaMa-30b compared to 69.1\% on LLaMa-7b, (2) 75.4\% on Pythia-12b compared to 71.7\% Pythia-6.9b, and (3) 97\% on GPT-3.5 Turbo, which is the largest model tested.
+\item Tag\&Tab ($K=4$) outperforms other attacks in terms of the T@F=5\% on the LLaMA-7B and LLaMA-13B models.
+However, for most other models, the DC-PDD attack performs better, with Tag\&Tab consistently ranking second.

-Finally, we also investigated the impact of our method's word selection stage, tagging, in which the highest $K$ entropy words are selected, compared to a random selection of tokens from the sentence.
-The results indicate that selecting the highest $K$ entropy words significantly improves performance across all models, achieving an average AUC score of 80.4\%, compared to an average AUC score of 64.4\% with a random selection of $K$ tokens.
+\item As the size of the examined LLM increases, the AUC scores of the MIAs also increase due to the model's memorization capacity \cite{carlini2022quantifying}.
+This can be seen in the results for Tag\&Tab which achieved very high AUC scores: (1) 0.91 on LLaMA-30b compared to 0.69 on LLaMA-7b, (2) 0.75 on Pythia-12b compared to 0.72 on Pythia-6.9b, and (3) 0.97 on GPT-3.5 Turbo, the largest model tested. \end{itemize}